johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

     * If the message shows your spending address when decrypted then the Tangle computers are enabled to execute the transfer of IOTAs as specified in the signed transaction bundle.
   * A second transaction is used to handle a larger signature if security level 2 is used.
     * Everyone seems to use security level 2.
 More about security levels will be covered as we proceed.
-  * A third unsigned transaction is used to specify the recipent's address and the amount to send.
+  * A third unsigned transaction is used to specify the recipient's address and the amount to send.
   * A fourth unsigned transaction is used to specify your new spending address where unspent IOTAs will be sent.
 * Seeds do more than sign transaction bundles.
 * Seeds are also used to make private keys and private keys are used to make spending addresses.